Lufu251/Path_Searcher/README.md

 # Path_Searcher

-class to search for a folder drom the executable directory
+Will search for a folder starting from the executable folder.